CIND-FM: History

-On September 11, 2012, the Canadian Radio-television and Telecommunications Commission (CRTC) approved an application by Rock 95 Broadcasting Ltd. (which operates as Central Ontario Broadcasting) to operate on 88.1 MHz, which was formerly used by CKLN-FM from 1983 to 2011.
+In September 2011, after the Canadian Radio-television and Telecommunications Commission (CRTC) revoked the license of CKLN-FM for repeated violations of the Broadcasting Act, Evanov Communications submitted an application seeking to move its low-powered CIRR-FM to a full-powered signal on its former 88.1 frequency.
+As per the CRTC's competitive licensing process, this triggered a call for competing applications.
+On September 11, 2012, the CRTC approved an application by Rock 95 Broadcasting Ltd., which proposed an "eclectic, Indie music format FM station focusing on emerging, independent artists from Canada".

 Staffing announcements made before the station's launch included Megan Bingley (general manager), Adam Thompson (program director), Alan Cross, former announcer and program director of CFNY-FM, and Raina Douris, a broadcast personality formerly associated with CFNY and CBC Radio 3.

 CIND-FM broadcast a full 24-hour online music stream throughout the period between its licensing date and its formal launch.
-On July 25, 2013, the station announced its formal launch date of July 31 at noon; at the same time, the station replaced its online stream and began test broadcasts on 88.1 FM, stunting with a loop of "Never Gonna Give You Up" by Rick Astley (in a reference to the Rickroll meme).
+On July 25, 2013, the station announced its formal launch date of July 31 at noon; at the same time, the station replaced its online stream and began test broadcasts on 88.1 FM, stunting with a loop of "Never Gonna Give You Up" by Rick Astley (in reference to the Rickroll meme).

 The first song played on the station on its July 31 launch was Arcade Fire's "Ready to Start".
+The station planned to place an emphasis on on-air and online interaction with its audience.

 The July 31 date, however, was a soft launch for the station; throughout August, the station aired a continuous music format with no hosted programming except for "Throne of Glory", an afternoon drive program in which a guest personality was invited to play music of their own choosing.
 Cross hosted the first "Throne of Glory" on August 1; other personalities who hosted throughout the month include Hannah Georgas, Joel Plaskett, Adam van Koeverden, Wade MacNeil, Born Ruffians, Silversun Pickups, k-os, Torquil Campbell, METZ, July Talk, Raina Douris, The New Pornographers, Matt Mays, Jay Ferguson, Dave Hodge, Dan Mangan, Toronto Star music critic Ben Rayner, Tokyo Police Club, Matthew Good, Hollerado, Ed the Sock and Liana K (Steven and Liana Kerzner), former CFNY personality Dave Bookman and former CFNY program director and personality Don Berns.

 The station officially launched on September 3 with its full complement of on-air personalities and regular features; the station's regular schedule included Douris, Bookman, Brian Bailey, Candice Knihnitski, Matt Hart and Carlin Burton.
 Cross was also heard on the station as a contributing personality, voicing some of the station's identification bumpers and hosting a weekday programming feature called "Crackle and Pop" in which he played rare and classic songs from his own archive of vinyl singles, until he rejoined CFNY in August 2014.
 The station has also since added Brent Albrecht and Sarah Burke to its roster.